 Not that my own diet is always exemplary.
 A week later on Cape Cod, having wolfed-down four courses of seafood, I launch into a gargantuan chocolate brownie and ice-cream mud pile, perhaps a thousand calories or more.
 There’s another grim morning just outside Boston where I order four different things in IHOP.
 That’s essentially enough pancakes for eight normal people.
 I eat until I think I’ll puke on the table.
 What does it matter, though?
 My body is more than coping with this.

 When I get into Boston proper, and back in another decent hotel with a gym, I’m feeling virtuous again, but with all the exercise and the unseasonably hot weather my thirst is getting out of control.
-And still I’m pissing and pissing, and after a while it starts to feel like I’m trapped in a kind of hell.
+And still I’m pissing and pissing, and after a while it starts to feel as though I’m trapped in a kind of hell.
 I’m like a cartoon character that’s been riddled with bullets – I guzzle anything I can get my hands on, only for it to leak straight out of me.
 I wake up most nights, my tongue arid and cracking, my bladder on the brink of rupturing.

 On the second day in the city I very nearly get caught short again, this time on the otherwise enjoyable Duck Tour.
 Pathetically, I feign nausea and have the bus/boat stop in the middle of the city so I can dash off into the nearest bar and piss for one entire, blissful minute.
 The Duck has gone when I come back out, so I immediately order a water.
 And a beer.

 During a long walk out to Fenway Park the next day, around my fifth toilet stop inside three hours, I finally accept that something is up.
 I promise myself to go and see someone when I get home.